Safe Church, Safe Communities

 Diocesan Safe Church Trainers will conduct this important training in-person for lay leaders and church staff on Saturday, November 11, 2023, at St. John’s in Barrington with check in starting at 8:30am and program starting promptly at 9am to 1pm.
 Coffee and snacks will be provided.

 Safe Church Training is a required certification program for clergy, all licensed lay ministers including Licensed Eucharistic Visitors, vestry/bishop’s committee members, employees, and those who volunteer in programs for children and youth.
 This training is also recommended for all lay people in leadership positions.
 The program is grounded in our call to seek and serve Christ in all persons and to respect the dignity of every human being.
 The clergy and vestries of each individual church are responsible for oversight of their parishioners and staff who need to take the training.

 Contact your parish priest or parish administrator for access to the training or access the training using the steps below.
-Safe Church training is offered primarily as an online program.
-In-person trainings are also offered several times a year at locations around the diocese.
+Safe Church, Safe Communities training is offered primarily as an online program.
+In-person trainings are scheduled occasionally at locations around the diocese.
 Watch for notices in the diocesan e-newsletter or speak to diocesan administrator Mary Ann Mello to learn when the next in-person training will be held.

 To start your online training:

-Step 1: Use this information to begin your online training
+Step 1: Use this information to enroll and begin your online training:

 Step 2: Use this information to log in: